PrefectHQ/prefect/docs/guides/prefect-deploy.md

 === "`prefect.yaml`"

-    The [`prefect.yaml`](#the-prefect-yaml-file) is a YAML file describing base settings for your deployments, procedural steps for preparing deployments, as well as instructions for preparing the execution environment for a deployment run.
+    The `prefect.yaml` file is a YAML file describing base settings for your deployments, procedural steps for preparing deployments, and instructions for preparing the execution environment for a deployment run.

     You can initialize your deployment configuration, which creates the `prefect.yaml` file, by running the CLI command `prefect init` in any directory or repository that stores your flow code.